KmdShariff99/Rihla-Green-Coffee/deploy/STATIC-DEPLOYMENT-GUIDE.md

 ## Troubleshooting

 ### Form not submitting
-- Verify your Formspree endpoint is correct
+- Verify your Web3Forms access key is correct
 - Check browser console for errors
-- Ensure you've replaced `YOUR_FORM_ID` with your actual form ID
+- Ensure you've replaced `YOUR_ACCESS_KEY` with your actual access key

 ### Routes not working (404 errors)
 - Ensure you've set up proper redirects for your hosting platform